OUR TEAM

 <b>Rich Myers</b><br/> Information Systems Engineer

-Richard Myers is Lifeline’s Information Systems Engineer and has extensive experience in the legal and healthcare industries.
-Richard provides professional IT support to Lifeline’s HQ team and its international programs.
-His efforts allow Lifeline to stay up-to-date technologically, maximize its resources and maintain a high level of operational efficiency.
-Richard has over 30 years of experience on both Mac and Windows operating systems including desktops, servers and cloud systems.
-Similarly, he has worked extensively with small organizations helping to boost efficiency and IT capacities.
+Rich has extensive experience in information systems engineering, including in the legal and healthcare industries.
+He provides professional IT support to Lifeline’s HQ and field teams —enabling Lifeline to stay up-to-date technologically, maximize its resources and maintain a high level of operational efficiency.
+He has over 30 years of experience on both Mac and Windows operating systems including desktops, servers and cloud systems.

 -